osexpert/GoreRemoting/README.md

 It could be possible to support more than 1.
 AND maybe OneWay could be an opt-in instead of the default.
 Instead of eating exceptions from delegates, maybe could have an optino to throw them or some way to get notified about them.

-TODO:
-IEnumerable<T> with yield
-IAsyncEnumerable<T> with yield
-Delegate arguments currently provide the same functionality, but still would be nice to support it.

 Methods:
 OneWay methods not supported.
 Methods always wait for result.

-Other Rpc framework of interest:
+Other Rpc framework maybe of interest:

 StreamJsonRpc
 https://github.com/microsoft/vs-streamjsonrpc